COBRA

 Reasons Why Coverage May End

-If the employee does not elect COBRA within 60 days, coverage under the IU-sponsored health plan ends.
-If the employee elects COBRA, coverage may also end when:
+If the employee does not elect COBRA within 60 days, coverage under the IU-sponsored health plan ends on the date they were no longer an active employee or otherwise eligible for the IU plan.
+If the employee or dependent elects COBRA, their COBRA coverage may also end when:

 • when the enrollee's COBRA coverage was extended due to disability and there is a final determination that the enrollee is no longer disabled.

 COBRA benefits are provided subject to continued eligibility for coverage.
-Indiana University has the right to terminate COBRA coverage retroactive to the date on which eligibility ends.
+Indiana University and HRPro have the right to terminate COBRA coverage retroactive to the date on which eligibility ends.

 Additional Questions?